Educational Opportunities in Our Garden

 The grapes are ready to harvest in late summer.
 The best way to tell if they are ripe is by testing a few.
 Just remember that unlike grapes from the grocery store, these ones have seeds in them.

 This is a living document.
 Tree and plant listings are updated on a semi-regular basis.

-The inventory sorted By Common Name is particularly helpful to foragers interested in what edibles and medicinals are in the park.
+The inventory is arranged by Patch and sorted By Common Name.
+This list can be particularly helpful to foragers interested in what edible plants and medicinal plants are found in the Garden Park.

 Explore the resources below to learn more about sustainable agriculture practices, edible forest gardens, and so much more!